espeak-ng/espeak-ng/README.md

 3. Create a new workspace.
 4. Import the espeak folder as an exising Android project.
 5. Build the espeak apk within Eclipse.

+In order to build the `espeak-data.zip` and `espeak-data-en_only.zip` data files, you need to run the following commands:

+	$ ./autogen.sh
+	$ ./configure --prefix=/usr
+	$ make android

 ## Installing